Menu

 • Opening the Door for Sponsorships: Effective strategies for securing face-to-face meetings with potential sponsors.

-• The Power of Relationships: Understanding how long-term relationships are key to sustaining successful sponsorships
+• The Power of Relationships: Understanding how long-term relationships are key to sustaining successful sponsorships.

 Panel Participants:

-Large Market Events: Melissa Jurcan, Compass One at Amazon; Amy Lindsey, Riverfront Spokane
+Large Market Events: Amy Lindsey, Riverfront Spokane

 Production Track: